-Wellington City Council and the Tawa Porirua Stream Walkway Committee (a local community group) are working together on a shared walkway and cycle route.
-The route follows the rail corridor and will provide a new shared pathway from Willowbank Park to Kenepuru Railway Station.
+Wellington City Council and the Tawa Valley Pathway Walkway Committee (a local community group) have been working together on a shared walkway and cycle route.
+The route follows the rail corridor and provides a new shared pathway from Willowbank Park to Kenepuru Railway Station.

 The shared path will provide a safer cycling route and encourage more people to get about on foot or by bike.
-The 5km walkway will link to nearby streets, the shopping centre and other key spots like railway stations, schools, recreational areas and parks.
+The 5km walkway links to nearby streets, the shopping centre and other key spots like railway stations, schools, recreational areas and parks.

-The Council is committed to working with the local community on this project.
+The Council is has worked closely with the local community on this project.

-The pathway was officially opened and named as Tawa Valley Pathway - Ara Tawa on Saturday 27 October 2012.
+On 27 October 2012, the pathway was officially opened and named as Tawa Valley Pathway - Ara Tawa.

 We continue to accept and consider any feedback that you may have on this project.
 If you have feedback, email us at email@example.com.

-The project has been given funding assistance of up to $3.5million from NZTA as part of the national land transport programme.
+The project has been funded over three years and will cost in the vicinity of $4 million.
+The project will be completed with the assistance of NZTA as part of the national land transport programme.

 Safe and Sustainable Transport Manager